wszqkzqk/live-photo-conv/README.md

 * [中文版本](README-zh.md)

-Live Photo Converter is a cross-platform tool for processing live photos.
+Live Photo Converter is a cross-platform tool for processing live photos, providing an easy-to-use GUI, CLI, and function library.

 It can combine a static image and a video into a live photo, convert a video directly into a live photo, repair live photos that fail to parse due to broken metadata, extract the static image and video from a live photo, or export every frame of the video as an image, and supports converting live photos to long exposure photos.

 ## Features